 Android is one of the best mobile device operating systems in existence.
 And, as it it happens, it’s one of the best streaming platforms, too.
 See, your Android tablet or phone is capable of streaming all kinds of amazing content, from on-demand shows and movies to live TV.
 Yes, you can watch live TV on Android – and you don’t need cable to do it.
 Below, we’ll lay out the different types of services that you can use to watch live TV on Android, and we’ll run through the specific services that you may want to try out.
-Here’s how to watch live TV on Android without cable.
+Here’s how to watch live TV on Android.

 How to Watch live TV on Android